Free Accommodations lists, sales of the 3 Monarch's Way Guide Books (still available) and any other enquiries about The Monarch's Way.

 As would have been his wish, the work on the Monarch's Way continues through the team of Minders and Association members.
 The ultimate aim is to see the Monarch's Way designated as a National Trail.
 Caring for the route and promoting it will be a fit testimonial to Trevor.

-The escape of Charles II after the Battle of Worcester in 1651.
+The escape of King Charles II after the Battle of Worcester in 1651.

-For six exciting weeks, and hotly pursued by the Parliamentary forces under Oliver Cromwell, he travelled first north towards Wales, then south through the Cotswolds and the Mendips to the South Coast, and finally along the South Downs to Shoreham where he made his escape to France.
+With a £1000 bounty on his head the King spent 42 perilous Days being hotly pursued by the Parliamentary forces under Oliver Cromwell.
+He travelled first north towards Wales, then south through the Cotswolds and the Mendips to the South Coast, and finally along the South Downs to Shoreham where he made his escape to France

 Loyally supported by his followers, many at great risk to their own lives, he was given shelter in places both great and humble, many of which still exist today.